robertg042/webpack4-starter/README.md

 The [treeshaking](https://webpack.js.org/guides/tree-shaking/) that webpack is utilizing can strip down vital components of a library because they are not directly referenced in the app's code.
 It may be helpful to include them in verbosely.

-In case of Greensock it could look like this:
+In case of Greensock (version 2.x) it could look like this:

 ```js
 import { TimelineLite, CSSPlugin, AttrPlugin } from 'gsap/all';